hoon-ii/Generative-Model/README.md

 # Txt2Img Generation: Understanding Generative AI Models with Text Condition

-This repository contains the code and resources for the poster presentation titled **"Txt2Img Generation: Understanding Generative AI Models with Text Condition"**, presented by undergraduate researchers at **2024 Seoul National University of Science and Technology (Univ. of Seoul)**.
+This repository contains the code and resources for the poster presentation titled **"Txt2Img Generation: Understanding Generative AI Models with Text Condition"**, presented by undergraduate researchers at **2024 University of Seoul (Univ. of Seoul)**.

 ## Overview